Chicago Sukkah Design Festival

 Let’s Fold Paper! in Collaboration with the Chicago Architecture Biennial

-Year Completed: 2021 | Project Type: Education Consulting
+Year Completed: 2021

 Mobile Makers created a series of three videos that encourage participants to be critical about the spaces they occupy.
-These videos will be split up into 3 scales: home, block, and community.
+These videos will be split up into three scales: home, block, and community.
 Each project will involve the creation of a small paper book that unfolds into its own mini world.
 This series will guide children through a playful approach to understanding the built environment while giving them agency in making change.